lissine0/Monal-wiki/FAQ---Frequently-Asked-Questions.md

 <details>
 <summary>Give me an answer</summary>
 <br>
-See this wiki article for an answer: [What is that Sync-Error all about](https://github.com/monal-im/Monal/wiki/What-is-that-Sync-Error-all-about)
+See this wiki article for an answer: <a href="https://github.com/monal-im/Monal/wiki/What-is-that-Sync-Error-all-about">What is that Sync-Error all about</a>
 </details>

 ### Why isn't Feature/UI implemented or Bug fixed?